sakshisharma84/mke-docs/content/docs/operations/coredns-lameduck.md

 | duration                   | Length of time during which lameduck will run, expessed with integers and time suffixes, such as s for seconds and m for minutes.                                            | 7s      |

-<callout type="info"> Editing the CoreDNS config map outside MKE to configure the lameduck function is not supported.
-Any such attempts will be superseded by the values that are configured in the MKE configuration file.</callout >
+<callout type="info"> MKE 4 does not support the use of the ‘kubectl edit’ command to edit the CoreDNS config map outside of MKE for the purpose of configuring the lameduck function.
+Any such changes will be overwritten by the values set in the MKE configuration file whenever you execute the 'mkectl apply' command.</callout>

 ## Applying configuration